-Australian Crane Machinery (ACM) is the largest privately-owned manufacturer of cranes and Elevated Work Platforms (EWPs) in the Oceania region and exports to the United States, Chile and Canada.
+As the largest privately-owned manufacturer of cranes and Elevated Work Platforms (EWPs) in the Oceania region, ACM exports to the United States, Chile and Canada.